 Cyber intelligence could result in cybercrime for instance in terms of malware that attacks computers in your establishment and releases them at a fee.
 Universal Robots experts opine that while many people may believe that they are protecting the cobot by not networking it or by using an automation connection other than the internet; this is far from the truth.

 Malware is capable of reproducing and spreading to other systems.
-When the cobot connects to an endangered system either for program modification or other maintenance based functions, it is exposed to the malware.
+When the cobot connects to an endangered system either for program modification or other maintenance-based functions, it is exposed to malware.
 Assuming the malware is programmed to manipulate the unpatched cobots’ security exposure, it eventually becomes endangered.

 By understanding these cyber security risks, companies will work closely with IT experts to strategize and come up with robust concepts on how to overcome them.